Introduction

 Trigger

-This recipe should not be started, instead it should be run using the Test Recipe function inside the recipe editor.
-If started, this recipe will trigger automatically daily, at midnight.
+Do not start this recipe.
+Run it using the Test Recipe function inside the recipe editor.
+If started, this recipe triggers automatically on a daily basis at midnight.

 Calls to other recipes